borsaorg/borsa/borsa-core/README.md

 ### Connector Trait and Capabilities

 `BorsaConnector` is a capability hub: providers implement granular role traits and advertise them via `as_*_provider` accessors on the connector.
 This keeps the core stable and enables mix-and-match features.
+Use `supports_kind(&AssetKind)` to declare which asset classes the connector can serve.

 ```rust
 use borsa_core::connector::{BorsaConnector, QuoteProvider, HistoryProvider};